R2Talk/home/_posts/2023-06-27-start with the team.markdown

 As explained earlier, this team is responsible for one or more processes in the value chain.
 Ideally, we would have only this type of team, and the others should work to support the work of this team, which directly serves the business.

 #### Platform:
-Being the product that enables other products or services, this team manages the platform so that the Stream Aligned team consumes services easily and with the assurance of platform operation and maintenance (version updates, technical monitoring, service SLAs, infrastructure maintenance, etc.).
+Being the platform the product that enables other products or services, this team manages the platform so that the Stream Aligned team consumes services easily and with the assurance of platform operation and maintenance (version updates, technical monitoring, service SLAs, infrastructure maintenance, etc.).

 This team should interact with the Stream Aligned team through simple APIs.
 The success of providing solutions-as-a-service is directly proportional to the reduction of the need for interaction.
 The platform team's priorities should not only be to maintain the platform but also to ensure that services are consumed correctly and with minimal effort.